notepad-plus-plus/npp-usermanual/content/docs/searching.md

 If you want to make decisions during the replacement (conditional replacement), use one of these variants of the conditional syntax below.

-* `?ℕYesPattern:NoPattern`: where `ℕ` is a single decimal digit (0-9), `YesPattern` and `NoPattern` are replacement expressions.
-If the ℕth numbered group from the search expression was matched, the `YesPattern` will be used as the output; if not, the `NoPattern` will be used instead.
+* `?ℕYesPattern:NoPattern`: where `ℕ` is a decimal number (one or more decimal digits), and `YesPattern` and `NoPattern` are replacement expressions.
+If the ℕth numbered group from the search expression was matched, the `YesPattern` will be used as the output; if not, the `NoPattern` will be used instead.  `YesPattern` cannot start with any digits (0-9) in this version of the syntax, because the digits will be interpreted as part of `ℕ` instead of part of `YesPattern`; if `YesPattern` needs to start with one or more digits, use the `?{ℕ}` variant of the syntax, below.
     * For example: `?1george\($1\):gracie` ⇒ if the first group from the search was matched, then use the literal text `george`, followed by the contents of the first match inside literal parentheses; if the first group does not match, use the literal text `gracie`.
 * `?{ℕ}YesPattern:NoPattern`: where `ℕ` here can be one or more decimal digit, `YesPattern` and `NoPattern` are replacement expressions, as above.
-This syntax variant will work for any numbered group, not just groups with numbers from 1 thru 9.
+This syntax variant will work even if `YesPattern` needs to start with one or more digits, because the braces around `ℕ` separate it from `YesPattern`.
-    * For example: `?{13}george\(${13}\):gracie` ⇒ if the thirteenth group from the search was matched, then use the literal text `george`, followed by the contents of the thirteenth match inside literal parentheses; if the thirteenth group does not match, use the literal text `gracie`.
+    * For example: `?{13}1george\(${13}\):2gracie` ⇒ if the thirteenth group from the search was matched, then use the literal text `1george`, followed by the contents of the thirteenth match inside literal parentheses; if the thirteenth group does not match, use the literal text `2gracie`.
 * `?{name}YesPattern:NoPattern`: where _name_ is the name of a named-match-group, and `YesPattern` and `NoPattern` are replacement expressions, as above.
     * For example: `?{comedian}george\($+{comedian}\):gracie` ⇒ if the group named _comedian_ from the search was matched, then use the literal text `george`, followed by the contents of the named group inside literal parentheses; if the named group does not match, use the literal text `gracie`.

 By placing the expression inside parentheses, you can separate the conditional from the surrounding replacement: `a=?1george:gracie=b` would output `a=george` or `a=gracie=b`, whereas `a=(?1george:gracie)=b` shows when the conditional ends, so would be `a=george=b` or `a=gracie=b`.

-Remember, to include literal parentheses, question marks, or colons in conditional substitution expressions, make sure to escape them.
+Remember, to include literal parentheses, question marks, or colons in conditional substitution expressions, make sure to escape them as `\(` or `\)` or `\?` or `\:`.

 ### Zero length matches